-My appointment schedule is 9 am to 5 pm week days, but I also have evening appointments two days per week (currently Tuesday and Thursday).
+My appointment schedule is 9 am to 5 pm week days.

 I do not take insurance, nor do I bill insurance.
 Rather, I collect my fee upfront and send a monthly invoice to my clients that is marked PAID.
 If you have a PPO plan, you may be able to obtain reimbursement from your insurance company.
 My invoice functions as a receipt and contains all the necessary insurance codes so that you can submit my invoice to your insurance company for reimbursement.